webspresso

 ORMdefineModel, createDatabase, zdb, generateNanoid, zodNanoid, …

-Convenience pluginsschemaExplorerPlugin, swaggerPlugin, healthCheckPlugin, adminPanelPlugin, siteAnalyticsPlugin, auditLogPlugin, recaptchaPlugin
+Convenience pluginsschemaExplorerPlugin, swaggerPlugin, healthCheckPlugin, uploadPlugin, restResourcePlugin, adminPanelPlugin, dataExchangePlugin, siteAnalyticsPlugin, auditLogPlugin, recaptchaPlugin

 src/server.jscreateApp pipeline

-1. Build the Express app and apply Helmet (CSP enabled in production; relaxed in dev for hot editing).
+1. Build the Hono compat app (src/http/compat-app.js) and apply secure headers via the helmet option (CSP enabled in production; relaxed in dev for hot editing).

-2. Attach sessions, parsers, connect-timeout when configured, and static file serving.
+2. Attach sessions (hono-sessions when auth/admin needs them), JSON/form parsers, request timeout when configured, and static file serving.

 3. Instantiate PluginManager, run each plugin’s register(ctx) (templates, middleware, helpers).